-1. Shell Fabric -
+1. Shell fabric (MICRO)-

-After each use, gently wash the inside and outside of the coated nylon fabric with a mild solution of hand washing or dishwashing soap.
+After each use, gently wash the inside of the MICRO fabric with a mild solution of hand washing or dishwashing soap.
 Then spray or rinse the inside and outside of the fabric with clean water.
 Hang dry the inside and outside of your drysuit, out of the sun and away from heat.